ORNL/VERTEX-CFD/docs/installation.md

 ---

 # Installation
 VERTEX-CFD supports both CPU and GPU solvers.
 Depending on the CPU/GPU supports, Trilinos needs to be compiled with the proper configurations as VERTEX-CFD relies on the Trilinos installation.
 For the VERTEX-CFD installation, Trilinos should be available in the system.
 Installation instructions for both Trilinos and VERTEX-CFD are available.
-If Trilinos is already built and ready, you can skip to VERTEX-CFD installation instructions.
+If Trilinos is already built and ready, you can skip to [VERTEX-CFD installation instructions]((#vertex-cfd-installation).
 All of the scripts given in this file is also available in [docs/scripts](https://github.com/ORNL/VERTEX-CFD/tree/gh-pages/docs/scripts) directory for users convenience.

 ## Trilinos Installation
 Trilinos supports both CPU and GPU if configured accordingly.
 For the installation with CPU support only, we have [spack](https://spack.readthedocs.io/en/latest/environments.html) based procedure which is easier to follow.
 For GPU, as of now, Trilinos needs to be built manually.
 For both options we suggest using a compute node instead of login node as this will be a demanding process.

 ### Trilinos-CPU Installation
-First of all, create a directory and git clone Spack.
+First of all, create a directory and git clone spack.

 ```
 mkdir trilinos